SethBodine/audit-tools/README.md

 * trufflehog `trufflehog`
 * kubeaudit  `kubeaudit`
 * AzureHound `azurehound`
+* tfsec `tfsec`

 ## Recent Changes
-- Added kubeaudit, testssl, trufflehog, and AzureHound
+- Added tfsec
+- Removed golang from container build, golang packages will be built at launch (AzureHound, trufflehog, kubeaudit)

 ## How?
 Historically docker was the go to, however, due to the licensing changes, podman is now the recommended approach to the build.
 Check out the [wiki](https://github.com/SethBodine/docker/wiki/Home/) for further information